eagle-io/docs/source/faq/index.rst

 Can I upload other types of files?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Eagle.io supports uploading files of any type.
-You can manually upload files through the interface or use an :ref:`Attachment Source <node-configuration-attachmentsource>` for automated uploads.
+Files of any type can be uploaded through the interface or use an :ref:`Attachment Source <node-configuration-attachmentsource>` for automated uploads.
 All content and files uploaded must comply with our `Acceptable Use Policy <https://eagle.io/policies/acceptableuse>`_.

 Cameras
 -------

-Do you support cameras sending images or video files to Eagle.io?
+Do you support cameras sending images or video files to eagle.io?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Yes, you can create an :ref:`Attachment Source <node-configuration-attachmentsource>` which accepts files of any type.
 The files are stored as Attachments and you can set your Locations to display the most recent images uploaded.
 Images and video can be reviewed in the media gallery or downloaded for offline viewing.